 Students entering Onondaga in the year immediately following high school graduation who have successfully completed high school level Pre-Calculus or Calculus (C/75 or better) are exempt from the mathematics portion of the placement exam.

 As a newly admitted student, you will receive placement test information in your acceptance letter.
-No appointment is necessary; however, you can contact Student Central at (315) 498-2000 or visit www. sunyocc.edu for testing hours.
+For the most current exemption information, please visit www.sunyocc.edu/testing.